 What is required of the independent executor?

 Whether someone dies with or without a Will, the Court can generally only appoint an executor for up to 4 years after the date of the Decedent’s death.
-After that 4 year period expires, the Court is virtually without the authority to appoint an executor or to allow the administration of the Decedent’s estate.
+After that 4-year period expires, the Court is virtually without the authority to appoint an executor or to allow the administration of the Decedent’s estate.

-When is the Independent administration not a good idea?
+When is the Independent Administration not a good idea?

-- Certain rules govern how creditors are able to be paid in a dependent administration that do not apply in an independent administration.
+- Certain rules govern how creditors can be paid in a dependent administration that do not apply in an independent administration.
 These rules make it more difficult for creditors to obtain payment from the Estate, and as a result, those estates with high debts may choose a dependent executor rather than an independent, simply because it may mean that the creditors have a harder time obtaining payment.